hoangduytran/blender-manual/manual/editors/geometry_node.rst

 Geometry Node Editor
 ********************

-The Geometry Node editor is used to edit a :doc:`Node Group </interface/controls/nodes/groups>` which is used by the :doc:`Geometry Node Modifier </modeling/modifiers/generate/geometry_nodes>`.
+The Geometry Node editor is used to edit :doc:`Node Groups </interface/controls/nodes/groups>` which are used by the :doc:`Geometry Node Modifier </modeling/modifiers/generate/geometry_nodes>`.
-This node group can define many operations to modify an object's geometry.
+Such a node group can define many operations to modify an object's geometry.

 .. .. figure:: /images/editors_shader-editor_main.png
 ..